infogulch/xtemplate/README.md

 [htmx.org](https://htmx.org/) js library in mind, which makes server side rendered sites feel as interactive as a Single Page Apps.

-> ⚠️ This project is in active development, expect regular breaking changes. ⚠️
+> ⚠️ This project is still in development, expect breaking changes. ⚠️

 > ---
 >